Michael-J-Scofield/discord-anti-spam/README.md

   maxDuplicatesWarning: 7, // Amount of same messages sent that will be considered as duplicates that will cause a warning.
   maxDuplicatesBan: 10, // Amount of same messages sent that will be considered as duplicates that will cause a ban.
   deleteMessagesAfterBanForPastDays: 1, // Amount of days in which old messages will be deleted.
 (1-7)

   ignoredUsers: [], // array of ignored user ids
-  ignoredGuilds: [] // array of ignored guild ids
+  ignoredGuilds: [], // array of ignored guild ids
-  },
+  exemptUsers: (member) => member.user.createdTimestamp > 15552000000, // Bypass users if his account is more their 6 months old
+  exemptRoles: (role) => role.name === "Moderator", // Bypass users if they have a role named "Moderator"
   exemptPermissions: ["MANAGE_MESSAGES", "ADMINISTRATOR", "MANAGE_GUILD", "BAN_MEMBERS"], // Bypass users with at least one of these permissions

   ignoreBots: true, // Ignore bot messages
   verbose: false, // Extended Logs from module
   client: client, // Client is your Discord.Client and is a required option.
-  ignoredUsers: [], // Array of string user IDs that are ignored
-  ignoredGuilds: [] // Array of string Guild IDs that are ignored });
+});

 AntiSpam.on("warnEmit", (member) => console.log(`Attempt to warn ${member.user.tag}.`));